-ParabilisParabilis is a cloud based eMarketplace provided on commercial terms by EGS that enables college and university users to buy quickly and easily from the suppliers you want them to use ensuring compliance to negotiated contracts.
+ProactisProactis is a cloud based eMarketplace provided on commercial terms by Proactis that enables college and university users to buy quickly and easily from the suppliers you want them to use ensuring compliance to negotiated contracts.
 It is not part of the Scottish Government's eCommerce Shared Service.
-APUC contract catalogue content is published into the Parabilis eMarketplace for use by colleges and universities.
-Parabilis is an alternative to PECOS P2P when approvals are required to be managed in the finance system.
+APUC contract catalogue content is published into the Proactis eMarketplace for use by colleges and universities.
+Proactis is an alternative to PECOS P2P when approvals are required to be managed in the finance system.

 Users can shop from authorised marketplace suppliers with the convenience of a single shopping basket.
 They can also compare products easily, enabling savings where alternatives offer better value.

-Scottish Government electronic invoicing solutionIn July 2014, Scottish Procurement advised that the EU Directive for Electronic Invoicing in Public Procurement came into force on 26 May 2014 and is to be implemented into national law by amendment to the Scottish Regulations (Public Contracts (Scotland) Regulations 2012) no later than 27 November 2018.
-While central government and the NHS must comply by this deadline, other public bodies may have up to a further 12 months to meet the EU eInvoicing Directive.
+Scottish Government electronic invoicing solutionIn July 2014, Scottish Procurement advised that the EU Directive for Electronic Invoicing in Public Procurement came into force on 26 May 2014 and was implemented into national law by amendment to the Scottish Regulations on 18th April 2019 (Transposition of the EU Electronic Invoicing Directive.)
+While central government and the NHS must comply by this deadline, other public bodies have a further 12 months to meet the EU eInvoicing Directive.

 Who does it apply to?

-The Directive requires contracting authorities to be able to receive eInvoices and make payment electronically for all contracts regulated under the EU Procurement Directives (all OJEU contracts).
+The Directive requires contracting authorities to be able to receive eInvoices and make payment electronically for all contracts regulated under the EU Procurement Directives (all OJEU contracts & suppliers on OJEU agreements).

 What do contracting authorities need to do?